LotsofTimeSlices/Everquest/README.md

 **Set-ConstantAffinity** - Opens a PowerShell window which continually checks for *renamed* EQ process that are not set for processor affinity and applies it.
 This scales to all cores whether you have a 2 core CPU or a 64 core Threadripper.
 The PowerShell window closes once all EQ processes have exited.
 Example:
 When you launch a your bot army, they will load up and rename their title from *Everquest* to *ToonName* (if you're using MQ2AutoLogin or another type of window renamer (WinEQ2, AutoHotKey, etc)).
 Once renamed, the script detects the process and sets it to affinity.

+**Set-EQAffinity.ps1**
+One-liner that sets all running EQ processes to affinity regardless of how many cores your processor has.
+This is often used after your toons are loaded from a batch file.
+If you have an old batch file (from Creamo for example), update the code with this.

 **Stop-FlashingEQTaskbarButtons.ps1**- Forces EQ taskbar buttons to flash continuously and then stops them.
 If the button has finished flashing, it will glow orange continuously and cannot be easily changed.
 Therefore, the buttons are all forced to flash so they can be stopped.

 **Sync-Equipment.ps1** - PowerShell script to parse inventory files and create a macro file and inventory file.
 The macro file is meant to be run on a private server with exact toon names as the live emulated server.
 When run by the GM, it will pass out all equipped items including augs.

 1 - Run /bcaa //outputfile inventory on live emu server
 2 - Run this script and point to each instance of EQ that contains log files such as C:\EQ and C:\EQBots